mfail792/liri-node-app/README.md

 Through simple commands, the user is able to draw relevant data on their favorite artists, such as song information or even when they will be performing next and where.
 The application also allows users to type in their favorite films (or films they are considering watching) and receive important feedback on them.

-The information dispayed to the console is pulled from varying axios packages - including Node Spotify, Bands In Town, Moment, DotEnv and OMDB.
-The application relies heaviliy on Javascript.
+The information dispayed to the console is pulled from varying npm packages - including Node Spotify, Bands In Town, Moment, DotEnv and OMDB.
+The application relies heaviliy on Javascript and axios calls to retrieve data.

 The following commands can be entered into the console: